 Operating Budget

-The Director of Finance and/or Vice-President (Operations) shall present an Operating Budget to Council at the first meeting of the school term.
+The Director of Finance and/or Vice-President (Finance & Administration) shall present an Operating Budget to Council at the first meeting of the school term.
 Once approved, this budget shall govern the expenditures of the Society for the remainder of that fiscal year.

 50% of the operating surplus, as determined by the financial review engagement, will be included as a revenue source in the following Operating Budget.